andersshv/OnlinePOS-TestCase/README.md

 To review and test the program clone this repository out to your local pc.
 In the clone is a zip files.
 It containes the exe file.
-Unpack it and double-click the exe file to run the program
+Unpack it and double-click the exe file to run the program.

-Also in the clone out is an apk file
+Also in the clone out is an apk file.
 Copy the apk to your device and install it on your device to test it there.